sbrzt/sirius/data_model/sparql/03/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_3.1
-Return the probable estimate of the A-score, B-score, C-score for each risk affecting each heritage asset, as well as the sources of knowledge that witness them.
+What are the probable estimates of the A-score, B-score, and C-score for each risk affecting each heritage asset, and the documents and textual notes recording them?

 ```SPARQL
 PREFIX : <https://w3id.org/sirius/ontology/data/03/>